AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 ## Close button

-A geneeric close button for dismissing content like modals and alerts.
+A generic close button for dismissing content like modals and alerts.

 ### Example